 It is very important you store your tires properly after use so you can recover and mount them again when needed.

 If your tires are not stored properly it could make them entirely useless or reduce their lifespan.

 When you are about to store your tires make sure they are clean from debris, grime, or any form of dirt.

 Leaving dirt on your tires while storing them can cause damage to them.

 Here are tips for storing your winter tires once you remove them:

 - Store your winter tires in a storage room that has a normal room temperature and shield the tire from any form of exposure to heat sources.

 - Make sure the room is cool, dry, and dark with no exposure to direct sunlight, as this will protect its physical properties.

 - Do not store them under external pressure or tension in order to prevent them from cracking.

-- Make sure you keep your tires away from chemicals that could damage it like solvent, lubricants chemicals, fuels and similar liquids.
+- Make sure you keep your tires away from chemicals that could damage them like solvent, lubricants chemicals, fuels, and similar liquids.

-- The easiest way will be getting a set of storage bags for them, this will ultimately prevent ozone in the air that can cause its rubber to dry or crack out cause any damage to it.
+- The easiest way will be getting a set of storage bags for them, as this will ultimately prevent ozone in the air that can cause its rubber to dry or crack out.

 - If you want to store them with rims then you can hang them from hooks.

 - You can also pile them, but remember to rearrange them at intervals if you decide to do so.